numberscope/frontscope/doc/making-a-visualizer.md

 #### 💡️ Parameters _(often used)_

-Parameters are the user-facing structures that ask for values when a visualizer is created.
-When the user clicks "save", each parameter stores its value in a corresponding top-level property of the visualizer object.
-If you change one of those top-level properties while the visualizer is running, you should refresh the corresponding parameter by calling `this.refreshParams()`.
+Parameters are the user-facing structures that ask for control values when a visualizer is created.
+When someone running your visualizer sets a parameter in the graphical interface (UI), its value is written to a corresponding top-level property of the visualizer object.
+Conversely, if your code internally changes one of those top-level properties while the visualizer is running, you should refresh the corresponding parameter by calling `this.refreshParams()` so the person interacting with it can see the change.

-Below the list of parameter properties, the visualizer class has a `params` property that describes how the parameters should appear in the UI.
-Look in `src/shared/Paramable.ts`, or in other visualizers, to learn about the options you can set in the `params` property.
+Below the list of these parameter properties, the visualizer class also needs a `params` property that describes how the parameters should appear in the UI.
+Look in `src/shared/Paramable.ts`, or in other visualizers, to learn about the options you can set in the `params` property -- labels for the parameter, allowed values for a dropdown menu, and so on.

 -   **p5 Template:** `stepSize`.
 -   **Differences:** `n`, `levels`.
 This visualizer uses `refreshParams()` when it auto-fills the optional parameter `levels`.

-#### 💡️ Other top-level properties _(often used)_
+#### 💡️ Other properties _(often used)_

-You may also need top-level properties that are set and updated while the visualizer is running, beyond the user's direct control.
-These might do things
+You may also need internal data (top-level properties that are set and updated while the visualizer is running, beyond the user's direct control).
+These properties might do things like:
-like:

 -   Keeping track of which part of the sequence you're looking at.
 -   Storing colors that are created during setup.